 What makes my professional experience set so unique is that I have major-market experience in using the Web for business minus all the usual awe and overselling of promises about today’s technology.
-I am a realist with the professional experience of nearly 20 years communicating and marketing online.
-See my qualifications listed in my 2016 resume (pdf).
+I am a realist with the professional experience of 20+ years communicating and marketing online.
+See my qualifications listed in my current resume (pdf).

 Most importantly, I was born into a world just before there were computers and the online experience to automate one’s life.
 This means that I had no technological shortcuts at my fingertips growing up, and I had to learn how to think about successfully meeting business objectives and how to write for business without computers and the Internet.
 In short, I discovered that communicating successfully does not depend upon technology.
 Successful communication and writing requires knowing how to use your brain to make the correct choices in how to communicate and write.
 By itself, technology can never help you succeed in communication and writing.
 Most people born after 1980 do not understand this simple fact.